danielalboukrek/cali-hospitals-dashboard/README.md

 To use the slicers, you may select an option by simply clicking on it once.
 To clear that filter, click on the "Clear Filter" option corresponding to that particular slicer (or use the Alt+C shortcut).
 If you wish to select multiple options under a single slicer, click on the "Multi-Select" option for that slicer (or use the Alt+S) shortcut.

 ## Key Insights
-1. Over 75% of patients discharged from hospitals located in frontier areas (i.e., the most rural areas of the state) were over the age of 60, compare to 41% of those discharged from hospitals located in urban areas.
+1. Over 75% of patients discharged from hospitals located in frontier areas (i.e., the most rural areas of the state) were over the age of 60, compared with 41% of those discharged from hospitals located in urban areas.
 2. Generally speaking, hospitals with fewer beds have longer average lengths of stay.